-Understanding more precisely how the brain retrieves information could help us better assess the reliability of eyewitness accounts, for example of crime scenes, where people often are able to recall the overall ‘gist’ of an event, but recall specific visual details less reliably.
+Understanding more precisely how the brain retrieves information could help us better assess the reliability of eyewitness accounts, such as crime scenes, where people often are able to recall the overall ‘gist’ of an event, but recall specific visual details less reliably.

-They found that, when retrieving information about a visual object, the brain focuses first on the core meaning – recovering the ‘gist’ – and only afterwards recalls more specific details.
+Researchers found that when retrieving information about a visual object, the brain focuses first on the core meaning – recovering the ‘gist’ – and only afterwards recalls more specific details.

 This is in sharp contrast to how the brain processes images when it first encounters them.
 When we initially see a complex object, it’s the visual details – patterns and colours – that we perceive first.
 Abstract, meaningful information that tells us the nature of the object we’re looking at, whether it’s a dog, a guitar, or a cup, for example, comes later.

-‘We were able to show that the participants were retrieving higher-level, abstract information, such as whether they were thinking of an animal or an inanimate object, shortly after they heard the reminder word,’ explains Maria Wimber, senior author of the study.
+Maria Wimber, senior author of the study, explains: ‘We were able to show that the participants were retrieving higher-level, abstract information, such as whether they were thinking of an animal or an inanimate object, shortly after they heard the reminder word.

 ‘It was only later that they retrieved the specific details, for example, whether they had been looking at a colour object or a black and white outline.’